kjrocker/rails-api/README.md

     * That is, after all, the only feature in the application.
 * Configuration for using a complete React front-end within a single heroku application
     * Because it's easy once you do it once, but hard to do the first time
-    * Due to Rails 5.1 breaking this setup, the app is locked at Rails 5.0.3
+    * Updated to the latest rails (5.1.1 as of writing)
 * Configuration for painless Helix integration in the `helix` branch
     * Custom generators to make testing with Helix easier
-    * We're already using Ruby and Javascript really heavily, why not add Rust?
+    * We're already using Ruby and Javascript, why not add Rust?

 Planned or Possible Features
 * Refresh tokens to go along with my session tokens